nvpro-samples/vk_gaussian_splatting/README.md

     *	Covariance Matrix
     *	Spherical Harmonics (SH) Coefficients (for degrees higher than 0)

 This option impacts memory access patterns and performance, allowing comparisons between different storage strategies.

-The Data Format and Storage Panel allows users to configure how the model's attributes are stored in VRAM, either using Uniform Data Buffers or Textures.
 In both modes, splat attributes are stored linearly in memory in the order they are loaded from disk.
 *	**Data Buffer Mode** – Uses a separate buffer for each attribute type.
     *	This layout improves memory lookups during shader execution, as threads access attributes in sequential stages (e.g., first positions, then colors, etc.).
     *  	Buffers are allocated and initialized by the [initDataBuffers](src/gaussian_splatting.cpp#L809) method.